 Update employee and physician handbooks and train all associates on the proper ways to use the GDPR policies and educate them on what to do if there’s a breach.

 Identify the reporting authority so you know the proper channels of communication and procedures if there should be a data breach.
 You have 72 hours after the breach has been identified to report to authorities.

 Now That You Know, Let’s Get Compliant

-Using this 2018 GDPR checklist will either confirm you took the necessary steps to meet the May 25th deadline or will give you the knowledge in how to quickly catch up.
+Using this GDPR checklist will give you the knowledge in how to quickly catch up.
 Being sure your patient data is safe and secure will not only give them peace of mind but you as well.

 Post Topic(s): COMPLIANCE